subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: the targeted invalid ER.
-- `mmr_proof`: MMR proof for the parent consensus block of the receipt.
+- `mmr_proof`: MMR proof for the consensus block containing the receipt.
 - `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
 - `valid_bundle_digests`: list of lists of extrinsics `(index, (signer,hash))` from all bundles.
-- `block_randomness_proof`: storage proof of the `BlockRandomness` storage item from the domain chain that attests correct `block_randomness` value.
+- `block_randomness_proof`: storage proof of the `BlockRandomness` storage item from the consensus chain that attests correct `block_randomness` value.
 - `domain_inherent_extrinsic_data_proof`: storage proofs of the inherent extrinsics (timestamp, runtime upgrade, cost of storage, etc.) that were present in the block.

 **Verifier checks:**